 Governor Scott Walker signed 2013 Act 9, also known as Wisconsin Fast Forward, into law in March 2013 with strong bipartisan support from both houses of the Wisconsin legislature.
-The Wisconsin Fast Forward program provides funding to develop a cutting-edge labor market information system, includes \$15 million to provide employer-focused worker training grants, and enabled the creation of the Office of Skills Development (OSD) at DWD to administer the grant program.
+The Wisconsin Fast Forward program provides \$15 million in funding to provide employer-focused worker training grants and created the Office of Skills Development (OSD) at DWD to administer the grant program.
+The Governor's Budget Bill for the 2015-2017 fiscal biennium proposes an additional \$15 million in funding for the Wisconsin Fast Forward program.

 The Office of Skills Development is the point of contact for employers seeking Wisconsin Fast Forward training grants, which are customized to the skill needs of each employer.
 OSD administers and oversees the grant program through a transparent and accountable process.
-Additionally, OSD will work to encourage the development of innovative solutions at the local and regional level that bring together employers, educators, workforce development entities, and economic development organizations to meet area workforce demands.
+Additionally, OSD works to encourage the development of innovative solutions at the local and regional level that bring together employers, educators, workforce development entities, and economic development organizations to meet area workforce demands.

-To maintain a strong environment for private-sector job creation, Wisconsin must train workers to fill the employment demands of growing and expanding businesses.

-The Wisconsin Fast Forward Program will act as a catalyst, encouraging increased collaboration between Wisconsin's workforce trainers and employers to develop and execute business-led training programs.
-These training programs are designed to provide sustainable short and medium-term training and placement of workers in positions which offer trainees long-term professional growth and economic opportunity.
+To maintain a strong environment for private-sector job creation, Wisconsin must train workers to fill the employment demands of growing and expanding employers.
+The Wisconsin Fast Forward Program acts as a catalyst, encouraging increased collaboration between Wisconsin's workforce trainers and employers to develop and execute business-led training programs.
+These training programs are designed to provide sustainable short- and medium-term training and placement of workers in positions which offer trainees long-term professional growth and economic opportunity.

-The long-term goal of Wisconsin Fast Forward training programs is to encourage partnership between businesses and local or regional economic development organizations, workforce development boards, post-secondary institutions, and private training providers.
+The long-term goal of the Wisconsin Fast Forward training program is to encourage partnerships between employers and local or regional economic development organizations, workforce development boards, post-secondary institutions, and private training providers.
 It is anticipated that the relationships developed through Wisconsin Fast Forward funded training programs will continue to flourish after the Wisconsin Fast Forward grant has ended.

-Department of Workforce Development → Office of Skills Development
+Department of Workforce Development > Office of Skills Development

-GRANT PROGRAM ANNOUNCEMENT (GPA) FOR CUSTOMER SERVICE OCCUPATIONS
+GRANT PROGRAM ANNOUNCEMENT (GPA) FOR HUMAN SERVICES, CUSTOMER SERVICE, AND RELATED OCCUPATIONS